 Do not edit the /etc/named.conf configuration file.
-BIND Configuration Tool generates this file after you apply your changes.
-If you want to configure settings that are not configurable using BIND Configuration Tool, then do not use it.
+Bind Configuration Tool generates this file after you apply your changes.
+If you want to configure settings that are not configurable using Bind Configuration Tool, add them to /etc/named.custom.

-The BIND Configuration Tool requires the X Window System and root access.
-To start the BIND Configuration Tool, use one of the following methods:

-- On the GNOME desktop, go to the Main Menu Button (on the Panel) => Programs => System => DNS Configuration. - On the KDE desktop, go to the Main Menu Button (on the Panel) => System => DNS Configuration. - Type the command bindconf at a shell prompt (for example, in an XTerm or GNOME-terminal).
+The Bind Configuration Tool requires the X Window System and root access.
+To start the Bind Configuration Tool, go to the Main Menu Button (on the Panel) => Server Settings => Domain Name Service or type the command redhat-config-bind at a shell prompt (for example, in an XTerm or GNOME-terminal).